w3c/specberus/README.md

 The Specberus object exposes the following API that's useful for validation:

-- `loader`.
-The loader object that loaded the content, which exposes the content's `url` and `source` if they are known.
-- `sink`.
-The event target on which to fire validation events.
+- `source`.
+The HTML source of the document being processed
+- `url`.
+The URL of the document being processed, only applicable if `options.url` was specified
+- `error`, `warn`, `info`.
+Methods for firing respective levels of events to the instance's sink.
+  All three methods accept the same arguments:
+    - `rule` object: at minimum, an object with a `name` string.
+May also contain `rule` and `section` strings.
+    - `key` string: specifies the precise occurrence within the particular `rule`
+    - `extra` object (optional): any additional fields to include within the event
 - `version`.
 The Specberus version.
 - `checkSelector(selector, rule-name, cb)`.
 Some rules need to do nothing other than to check that a selector returns some content.
 For this case, the rule can just call this method with the selector and its callback, and Specberus will conveniently take care of all the rest.
 - `norm(text)`.
-Returns a whitespace-normalised version of the text.
+Returns a whitespace-normalized version of the text.
 - `getDocumentDate()`.
 Returns a Date object that matches the document's date as specified in the headers' `stateElement` (id="w3c-state").
 - `getDocumentStateElement()`.
 Returns the element that contains the document's date.